raiden-network/raiden/docs/adr/0011-routing-with-token-swaps.rst

 -------

 Node A wants to pay node B an amount of 10 T2 tokens, but A only has T1 tokens.
-A requests a route from the PFS:
+Node A requests a route from the PFS:

 ::